animenon/Learning-Django/django_starter_app.md

 Now that you have completed the "Welcome to Django" example, it's time to create your first app.

+A project is a collection of apps.
+An app is a web application which performs an small task like career options of a website or polling section.

 From the command line, cd into `mysite` or whereever `manage.py` is.
 Then, run:

 ```